 Each of the following items must be completed for review by the Enrollment staff for an admission decision.

-- Complete and submit a Tusculum College application.
-A copy is available from the College website or may be obtained from an Enrollment Representative.
+- Complete and submit a Tusculum University application.
+A copy is available from the University website or may be obtained from an Enrollment Representative.

-- Request an official transcript from each institution attended be sent directly to Tusculum College Office of Enrollment Management, P.O.
+- Request an official transcript from each institution attended be sent directly to Tusculum University Office of Enrollment Management, P.O.
 Box 5051, Greeneville, TN 37743.

 - Submit a resume that reflects professional experience in accordance with the requirements of each program.